 Bye-Bye Band And DJ

-In the age of Spotify and Apple Music, you can save tons of money by self-DJ’ing your wedding.
+In the age of Spotify and Apple Music, you can save tons of money by self-DJ’ing your wedding you need to think about before you get engaged.
 This option is best if the venue has its own speakers through which you can stream your party playlist and let guests add their favorite tunes throughout the night.

 Wedding expenses shouldn’t drive your financial situation into the red before you and your significant other even have a chance to experience life together as newlyweds.
 As you can see, there are plenty of ways how to save money on a wedding without sacrificing the magic of your big day or shortening your honeymoon to recover from the costs of the wedding itself.